-Visit Gaudi’s vibrant masterpieces and enjoy the Catalonian and Spanish traditions!
-These include a long-standing love for good chocolate and the seductive art of Flamenco.
+Come to Barca to visit Gaudi’s vibrant masterpieces and enjoy the Catalonian and Spanish traditions!
+These include a long-standing love for good chocolate, chorizo and the seductive art of Flamenco.

-There’s so much to see and do in the beautiful, busy city of Barcelona.
-We’ve put together an itinerary of all the very best!
+There’s so much to see and do in the beautiful, busy city of Barcelona so we’ve put together an itinerary of all the very best to help you out!
 So if you’re spending 2 days in Barcelona, or much longer, here’s all the things you should be sure to tick off the list.
 As well as tips on how and when to do it!

 Table of Contents

-Barcelona is balmy in summer and temperate in winter.
+Barcelona gets very hot in summer and mild in winter.
 So there’s no bad time to visit!
 It all depends on your preferences.

 |Average Temperatures||Chance of Rain||Crowds||Overall Grade|

 |January||10°C / 50°F||Medium||Calm||🙂|

 |August||24°C / 75°F||Low||Busy||😐|